 You should also check out our guide on how to grill steak from frozen.

 Three Best Shoulder Steak Recipes from Around the Web

 Here are our favorite recipes to follow when it comes to cooking this cut.

 From an exotic dish with a Mexican twist to a simple no-frills recipe, with a slow-cooked rich and decadent recipe to finish, they will all be a surefire hit with the entire family.

 Chimichurri Shoulder Steak

-This simple recipe uses a flavorful marinade to both tenderize the steak and double up as the topping sauce.
+This simple recipe uses a flavorful marinade to both tenderize the beef and double up as the topping sauce.

-The Shoulder steak flavor is strong enough to stand up to the aromatic ingredients.
+This cut has a beefy flavor that is strong enough to stand up to the aromatic ingredients.